Network effects in default clustering for large systems: Numerical studies and simulation results

 A reasonably realistic model for financial related applications is the core-periphery case, see for example \cite{CraigVonPeter2014,HojmanSzeidl2008}.
 In a core-periphery model, one has a few names that constitute the core of the network and considerably depend on each other, in a sense forming the most influential part of the network, and the periphery which is composed by the rest of the names in the pool which depend less on each other.
+Core institutions borrow from, and lend to, at least one institution in the periphery.

-Motivated by this structure, let us consider the case of $N=1000$ names and an appropriate adjacency matrix A. For illustration purposes the first $10\times 10$ block of $A$ is given by:
+Motivated by this structure, let us consider the case of $N=1000$ names and an appropriate adjacency matrix $\Delta$.
+For illustration purposes a $10\times 10$ block of $\Delta$ is given by:

-The SVD for such a matrix gives 5 eigenvalues 105.1800, 34.8857, 28.5160, 11.7761 and 11.0924 significantly larger than the rest, with the first one being dominantly big.
-Therefore, motivated by the low rank approximation, we can use the first few clusters to approximate the behavior of the network.
+The SVD for such a matrix gives 5 eigenvalues 1029, 143, 137.8, 59.9 and 58.5 significantly larger than the rest, with the first one being dominantly big.
+Therefore, motivated by the low rank approximation, we can use the first few levels of interaction to approximate the behavior of the network.